 Bat echolocation game: Two at a time, students take turns roleplay a bat and a moth.
 The bat (blindfolded) tries to locate and tag the moth using only the "bats" voice and their hearing.
 The other students form a circle to contain the two students playing the bat and moth.
 Students learn about echolocation, and gain personal confidence.
 Space required: may be played indoors or outdoors.
 If outdoors, a safe surface must be used (to allow a blindfolded student to move in a small circle of other students without tripping on uneven ground.

 Bat Migration Challenge game: Working individually or in groups (depending on grade level), students act out the lives of bats as they encounter daily challenges and opportunities.
-Students learn about the ways in which humans can act to help or harm bats.
-Space required: may be played indoors or outdoors.
+Students learn about the ways in which humans can act to help or harm bats, well, some survive less well, and some cannot survive at Space required: may be played indoors or outdoors.